Rules for the Use of Boats at UW FHL

 8. Check the weather forecast before you leave the dock.
 Gale or Small Craft Warnings should be posted in the boat sign-out shed.
 If the warning board is not up but the weather looks questionable, check these websites:

+Or, consult a Marine Tech (phone numbers listed in the boat shed and in the pier office window).
 Boat use is not permitted under a Gale Warning or Storm conditions, and is restricted under a Small Craft Advisory.
 Be conservative; the weather can change very quickly.
 A tide chart is posted in most lab buildings.
 During spring tides, currents may exceed 4 knots in some areas.
 Take this into account when planning your trip.

 Sign-out & reporting problems

 11. All boats must be signed out before leaving and signed in on return.
-The sign-out sheet is in the westside lifejacket shed on the pier.
+The sign-out sheet is in the adult lifejacket shed on the pier.
 When signing out, check the reservation calendar to make sure someone else hasn’t reserved the boat you are taking.
 Fill out a line of the sign-out sheet completely (except for “actual return time”), including the pre-trip inspection of propeller and skeg.

 12. Report these problems ASAP to the BSO or directly to the Maintenance department:

-- shortage of the main fuel supply in the shore shed (i.e., when one chamber of the tank is empty)
+• shortage of the main fuel supply in the shore shed (i.e., when one chamber of the tank is empty)

-- fraying of the starter rope on the Duroboat’s outboard
+• fraying of the starter rope on the Duroboat‘s outboard

+If it will inhibit the boat’s next use, we want to know ASAP.
 This can be relayed via email, phone/text, or by leaving a note in the main office.
-Less time-sensitive items can be recorded on the sign-out sheet in the “needed repairs” column, including things like stubborn bow winches, stuck hatch latches, etc. If it will inhibit the boat’s next use, we want to know ASAP.
+Less time-sensitive items can be recorded on the sign-out sheet in the “needed repairs” column, including things like stubborn bow winches, stuck hatch latches, etc.

 Gas, oil, & engines